 Source of Foodborne Illness: These bacteria produce toxins only in an anaerobic (oxygen-less) environment of little acidity.
 The spores are heat resistant and can survive in foods that are unsafely processed.
 Few outbreaks are reported annually in the U.S.; most are associated with inadequately processed, home-canned foods, but occasionally commercially-produced foods have been involved in outbreaks.
 Assume contamination if the food container is cracked, damaged, leaking, bulging, or swollen, oozes liquid upon opening, or if the food inside appears or smells abnormal.
 Sausages, meat products, canned vegetables and seafood products have been vehicles for human botulism.

 Symptoms: Diarrhea, abdominal cramping, fever, and sometimes bloody stools.
 Lasts 7-10 days.

 Onset: Generally 2-5 days after eating.

 Source of Foodborne Illness: Campylobacter jejuni are prevalent in the gastrointestinal system of healthy birds, cows, and other livestock.
 Bacteria on poultry, cattle, and sheep can contaminate meat and milk of these animals.
-Chief raw food sources: raw poultry, meat, and unpasteurized milk.
+The main food sources are: raw poultry, raw meat, and unpasteurized milk.
 Cross-contamination (ie. from an unwashed cutting board) is also common.

 Escherichia coli O157:H7